 Delta Plus differs a bit from the Delta variant.
 It features an extra spike-protein mutation, called K417N. according to news reports.

 Is the Delta variant in the US?

 Yes.
-Currently, the Delta variant makes up almost 10% of all COVID-19 cases in the US.
-(That's up from 6% previously, per Dr. Fauci.)
+Currently, the Delta variant makes up more than 20% of all COVID-19 cases in the US.
+That's up from almost 10% just two weeks ago.
 It's not entirely clear when it first arrived in America.